Volunteering for a Longer Life

 I’m not much of a group person, so I’ve never volunteered in an institutional setting.
 I’m the type that’s more apt to assist an individual, like a friend in need.
 While I imagine that health benefits arise from helping out friends or loved ones, too, perhaps there’s a deeper sense of satisfaction to be had when we give of our time to strangers.
 When we scratch people’s backs to alleviate their discomfort but not because they might later scratch ours, maybe we actually produce more feel-good chemicals.
 Helping other human beings simply because they are human beings—fragile and vulnerable and in need, just like us—may engender a deeper sense of connection not just to our small tribe, but to the human race and the world at large.
 And that sense of connection to something greater than ourselves is perhaps as integral to our health and well-being as 10 servings a day of leafy greens.

-Micah Mortali, Director of the Kripalu Schools of Yoga and Ayurveda, doesn’t disagree, but believes volunteering is health-promoting for even deeper reasons.
+Micah Mortali, Director of the Kripalu Schools, doesn’t disagree, but believes volunteering is health-promoting for even deeper reasons.
 He says that volunteering with an attitude of offering selfless service developw not just more compassion but also equanimity.
 “When you’re present with the activity and you do your best, and when you let go of the attachment to an outcome, like praise or a reward, you develop a greater ability to be with life as it is,” he says.

 Since I moved to Los Angeles two years ago, I’ve made a good number of friends and have worked on some interesting projects, but I don’t feel a real sense of connection to a community here.
 I can go to the gym; I can eat organic produce; I can do a better job of managing my thoughts and feelings, but maybe I’m leaving out an important component in my self-care.
 Maybe, if I want to feel better and be healthier, I need to step out of my world for a few hours a week and give of my time to others.
 It sounds like the ultimate win-win.